realjosuefunes/alumni-map/README.md

 ### Staff

-Staff data is scraped from
+CCPA Staff data is scraped from the Internet or gathered by students in 1:1 meetings.

 ### Transit layers